What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 The practical challenge: attribution is difficult.
 When a ransomware group with suspected ties to a nation-state attacks your agency, is that an "act of war"?
 The policy language matters enormously here, and it varies between carriers.
 Some policies use narrow war exclusions that only apply to declared conflicts, while others use broader language that could encompass state-sponsored criminal groups.

-When reviewing policies, pay close attention to how the war exclusion is worded.
+When you're reviewing policies, pay close attention to how the war exclusion is worded.
 Narrower is better for the policyholder.
+While that covers geopolitical risks, there's another exclusion that trips up agencies on the regulatory side.

 Criminal Fines vs. Defense Costs